Environment & Climate Change Canada issues Heat Warnings across Canada.

 During a heat warning, residents are reminded to stay cool and hydrated, keep people and pets out of parked vehicles and to check on elderly persons.

 It is important to take precautions to avoid suffering heat-related illnesses.

-City facilities are closed to the public until further notice.
 In order to help stop the spread of COVID-19 in our community, the City of Markham is unable to provide designated cooling centres at this time.